hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

     - with no meaning to it
     - cannot be interpreted until  it is organized
     - data must have context to become information
+    - data cannot be interpreted until it has context
+- long description
+    - data on its own have no meaning
+    - data consists of raw facts and figures
+    - data can be in the form of characters, numbers, letters, signals, symbols, etc...
+    - when data is intepreted to have meaning, it's information
+    - for data --> information
+        - has to be processed
+        - needs to have a context
+    - information is what you get after a piece of data is processed & organized

 - context
     - NOTE: